dgwozdz/HN_SO_analysis/README.md

 ## 7\.
 Acknowledgements <a href="#" name="acknowledgments"></a>

-I would like to thank [Piotr Migdal](http://p.migdal.pl/) for the suggestion of this topic, his research ideas and the overall supervision of this analysis.
+I would like to thank [Piotr Migdal](http://p.migdal.pl/) for the suggestion of this topic, his mentoring, research ideas and the overall supervision of this analysis.
 Also, many thanks to Jan Bendarz for suggesting a method of trend detection and [Andrzej Drzystek](https://github.com/adrzystek) for thoughts on an initial draft.
 Thanks as well to all people who improved the text by catching typos or a lacking plot.
 Last but not least, a big **Thank you\!** for